dalitun/applications/bundle-trusty-biolinux/README_EN.md

 ### The versions

 * BioLinux 8
-* You will find The Softwares List on this [link](http://environmentalomics.org/bio-linux-software-list/).
+* You will find The Softwares List in this [page](http://environmentalomics.org/bio-linux-software-list/)

 ### The prerequisites to deploy this stack